Alumni awards

 Mr Smith holds leadership and director roles at Seven Group Holdings, Capilano Honey and Marinus Link, and is a strategic advisor to some of Australia’s top listed ASX companies.
 He was Australia’s first Telecommunications Ombudsman, Former Chairman of the Council of the National Museum of Australia, and Director of the Foundation for Australian Studies in China.

 His leadership has advanced policy, industry standards, community engagement and cross-cultural understanding.
 Smith held senior roles at Macquarie Bank and ANZ Bank, and was a Federal Government Minister 1984–1998.
-He has been recognised with the Order of Australia and the Centenary Medal.

 As a former Australian Senator and current CEO of the Australia India Institute, Lisa Singh has championed human rights, climate action and international relations.
 Her advocacy for the abolition of the death penalty, gender equality, and stronger Australia-India relations has resonated globally, influencing international policy and public awareness.
 She has strengthened ties between Australia and India, developing educational, cultural and economic partnerships that serve as a model for global collaboration.